-This page is dedicated to questions related to the scheme for the period after 31 October 2020.
+This page is dedicated to questions related to the scheme for the period ending on or before 30 June 2021.
 We have also provided a lengthy summary of the FAQs previously asked by our clients, which can be viewed here.

 The grant will pay for 80% of an employee’s current wages for the time not working, up to a maximum of £2,500 per month.
 The employer must pay for all of the employer’s NIC and employer’s minimum workplace pension contributions in respect of those wages.

 The employer can voluntarily top-up the employee’s furlough pay at their own expense.

 The current scheme will be in place until 30 June 2021.

 For periods starting on or after 1 May 2021, you can claim for employees who were employed on 2 March 2021, as long as you’ve made a PAYE RTI submission to HMRC between 20 March 2020 and 2 March 2021, notifying a payment of earnings for that employee.

 Employees on any type of contract can qualify, including zero hours contracts.